Exploring the Properties of Light Diatomic Molecules in Strong Magnetic Fields: Application to light diatomic molecules

 It may also be instructive to examine the behavior of the charge density in the presence of an external magnetic field.
 For this purpose, the charge density at zero field and $B^{\parallel}_{0}=2.0$, $B^{\parallel}_{0}=5.0$ a.u. field strengths (oriented along the molecular axis) is shown in Figs.~\ref{fig:7}, providing a visual representation of the charge density at a fixed interatomic distance $1$ \AA.
 The inclusion of a magnetic field significantly increases the localisation of the electron density along the direction parallel to the applied field, while simultaneously extending it in the direction perpendicular to the field.
 This is also accompanied by a known decrease in the equilibrium distance compared to the field-free case \cite{Kravchenko}.

 Since the hydrogen molecule is homonuclear, it has no dipole moment in X$^1\Sigma_{g}^{+}$ state.
 The study of this property for heteronuclear species like HeH$^+$ and LiH is discussed in the following sections.
+Another important characteristic is the transition dipole moments (TDMs) between singlet states, as they govern the cross-sections of inelastic photo-association and radiative charge exchange \cite{Stancil1993, Loreau2013}.
+The TDMs are directly incorporated into the corresponding rate equations, thereby enabling the estimation of molecular concentrations and line intensities.
+In the absence of magnetic fields, such calculations have been routinely performed since the 1990s \cite{Zygelman1989, Zygelman1998, Forrey2020}.
+The accurate computation of TDMs is crucial for modeling radiative processes in astrophysical environments, such as stellar atmospheres and interstellar clouds, where these processes influence molecular formation and spectral observations.

-However, the transition dipole moment (TDM) between the ground state and the first excited singlet in an external magnetic field, taking into account correlation effects, can be calculated using PySCF built-in routines.
+The transition dipole moment (TDM) between the ground state and the first excited singlet in an external magnetic field, taking into account correlation effects, can be calculated using PySCF built-in routines.
 The PySCF library provides tools for the calculation of off-diagonal dipole moments between arbitrary states (or TDM determination).
 This is achieved by applying the Configuration Interaction with Single and Doubles (CISD) method, which relies on a specific Hartree-Fock reference.
 The corresponding results for TDMs for different field strengths as a function of the internuclear distance are shown in Fig.~\ref{fig:6} for the parallel field configuration.